-- 3.6 To ensure these issues are reflected in their considerations, the Licensing Committee will receive, when appropriate, reports on - any transport protocols agreed between the police and any other licensing enforcement officers to ensure the need to disperse people from town centres swiftly and safely - the cultural strategy for the area - the employment situation in the Borough and the need for investment and employment. - 3.7 This Policy confirms that, wherever possible, licensing will not duplicate the work of other statutory regimes that run parallel with its aims e.g. health and safety at work or fire safety. - 3.8 The Council recognises that certain aspects of some entertainments are not covered by law.
-The Council may attach conditions to premises licences and club premises certificates, where they are appropriate, for the promotion of the licensing objectives where they are not already provided for in other legislation. - 3.9 The Licensing Committee, in considering a licence application, will not trespass into areas for which the local authority is statutorily responsible, for example, planning and food hygiene.
+- the cultural strategy for the area - the employment situation in the Borough and the need for investment and employment. - 3.9 This Policy confirms that, wherever possible, licensing will not duplicate the work of other statutory regimes that run parallel with its aims e.g. health and safety at work or fire safety. - 3.11 The Licensing Committee, in considering a licence application, will not trespass into areas for which the local authority is statutorily responsible, for example, planning and food hygiene.
 Applicants will not be required to debate issues that have already been addressed, or are to be addressed, and determined by the local authority.